MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-admin-training-landing-page.md

 ---
 title: Admin training for Microsoft Teams ms.reviewer:
-description: Get the training you need to manage Microsoft Teams in your organization
+description: Get the administrator training and support that you need to manage Microsoft Teams in your organization.
 author: lanachin
 manager: serdars
 audience: admin